BgameXL/LanPlus/README.md

 - If the backend is down or unreachable, the mod just falls back to local-only.
 Your game keeps working either way.
 - Everything's configurable in `config/lanplus-client.toml`, including the backend URL.
 You can turn off the online features or Discord entirely.
-- People without LAN+ can still join your world while you're hosting, they just won't have profiles.
+- People without LAN+ can still join your world while you're hosting, they just won't have access to profiles.

 ### Free